fluid-project/handbook.floeproject.org/src/documents/introduction.md

 * linguistic or cultural preferences,
 * technical, financial or environmental constraints.

 Some learners are more constrained than others and are therefore less able to adapt to the learning experience or environment offered; for this reason the learning environment or experience must be more flexible.
-To learn more about potential learner constraints, read the <a href="https://wiki.fluidproject.org/display/fluid/%28Floe%29+User+states+and+contexts" rel="nofollow" target="_blank" class="link-external">Floe user states and contexts</a> work.
+To learn more about potential learner constraints, read the <a href="https://wiki.fluidproject.org/display/fluid/%28Floe%29+User+states+and+contexts" rel="nofollow" class="link-external">Floe user states and contexts</a> work.

 To learn more, see the Inclusive Design Guide:
-* Insight: <a class="link-external" rel="nofollow" target="_blank" href="https://guide.inclusivedesign.ca/insights/DisabilityAsMismatch.html">Disability As Mismatch</a>
+* Insight: <a class="link-external" rel="nofollow" href="https://guide.inclusivedesign.ca/insights/DisabilityAsMismatch.html">Disability As Mismatch</a>
-* Practice: <a class="link-external" rel="nofollow" target="_blank" href="https://guide.inclusivedesign.ca/practices/DesignForAdaptabilityAndFlexibility.html">Design for Adaptability and Flexibility</a>
+* Practice: <a class="link-external" rel="nofollow" href="https://guide.inclusivedesign.ca/practices/DesignForAdaptabilityAndFlexibility.html">Design for Adaptability and Flexibility</a>
-* Practice: <a class="link-external" rel="nofollow" target="_blank" href="https://guide.inclusivedesign.ca/practices/FocusOnFunctionalNeedsAndPreferences.html">Focus on Functional Needs and Preferences</a>
+* Practice: <a class="link-external" rel="nofollow" href="https://guide.inclusivedesign.ca/practices/FocusOnFunctionalNeedsAndPreferences.html">Focus on Functional Needs and Preferences</a>